madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 ##Starting and Stopping

-If you learn Vim, learn it up and now plain without customizations.
+If you learn Vim, learn it without customizations.
 In your own machine, you can use some other editor or IDE, or even some heavily [customized](https://github.com/xmementoit/vim-ide) Vim.
 It is only when you are in some other machine that you really need to use Vim.
 And this the reason for the first command to learn:

 ```
 # start vim without any customizations (do not load ~/.vimrc)